davidwyly/rxn/README.md

 Things Rxn ships that peer micro-frameworks typically leave to the app author:

+- **JSON-only by design**, no other output path.
+Slim / Lumen / Mezzio / API Platform all support JSON as the happy path but still let controllers return HTML, XML, streams — which means every one of them carries a content-negotiation layer, and every app on top has to remember that a surprising exception can leak an HTML stack trace.
+Rxn removes the choice: every exit point — including uncaught exceptions — is a JSON envelope rendered by `Response::getFailure`.
+That single opinion eliminates a whole class of "it worked locally" production surprises and makes the backend/frontend contract unambiguous.
 - **Attribute routing + middleware** co-located with the controller method — `#[Route('GET', '/products/{id:int}')]` and
   `#[Middleware(Auth::class)]` are the route table.
 No separate